 Welcome, friends!
 Here’s how we plan to celebrate the birthday of our country — read all the way to the bottom for our Independence Day gift for you!

 Read the Declaration of Independence to our children.
 In these times, it’s more important than ever to pass on our Founders’ vision for nation under God, with guaranteed liberties.
-Click here to tell the world you are doing it and get a free hardcopy of the Declaration.
 Click here for a transcript and photo of the Declaration at the Archives.

 Read at least the Preamble to the Constitution and explain the Rule of Law and Lex Rex (the idea that the Law is King, not the King is Law) to our kids.
 Here’s the text of the Constitution.